-It was an exciting adventure for the Beijing residents and also for Wilson, who described the experience of working with both skaters as a revelation.
-“They are these understated skaters with so much talent,” he said.
+It was an exciting adventure for the Beijing residents and also for Wilson, who said that having the experience to work with both skaters was a revelation.